GoFEM/pyGoFEM/README.md

 # Installation

-**Note**: instructions below should work for linux and OSX systems.
+**Warning**: instructions below should work for Linux-based operating systems.
 On Windows, you can use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl).
+Note that WSL version 2 is needed.

 It is easiest to setup the pyGoFEM via [conda](https://docs.conda.io/en/latest/).
 Just deploy the environment using the environment file *pyGoFEM.yml* as: